 Colorado has always been a great place for surrogate mothers and intended parents.
 Prospective surrogate moms will find a thriving community of surrogates who are eager to meet each other and share their experiences.
-Circle Surrogacy has worked with surrogate mothers from Colorado for decades and, in the past, we've organized local meet ups for women in the Colorado area.
+Circle Surrogacy has been involved with the Colorado surrogacy community for decades and, in the past, we've organized local meet ups for surrogate mothers in the Colorado area.
 The state's location between the coasts also makes travel relatively easy to IVF clinics across the country.